hirayamnl/hiraya-coding-standards/README.md

 - You must not omit `public`/`private`/`protected` modifiers.
 - You should always explicitly write `public` as the default modifier.
 - The `static` keyword must come after the modifiers.
-- You must not use "var" when defining properties because you can't add modifiers.
+- You must not use `var` when defining properties because you can't add modifiers.
 - You must not define two or more properties in one statement.
 ```php
 class ClassName